Diese Webseite verwendet Cookies

 You might not want to form the committee too early before you have built support for your work.
 The Tool Kit sections on Participatory Action Research and Arbolitos can help you recruit potential committee members.
 If your first committee meetings are too weak and not representative, it could give the impression of a small clique rather than an active, representative and hard-working committee.

-Recruit and involve underrepresented groups in the committee from the beginning.
+Recruit and involve women and underrepresented groups in the committee from the beginning.
 Once the committee is formed, you can recruit additional committee members from underrepresented groups of workers or areas of the workplace where union support is weak.

 Discuss how you will form your working committee(s):